pansworld/probability/basics/README.md

 ### Law of Total Probability

 The law of total proability relates marginal proability to conditional probabilities.
 Consider the following.
 We have a sample space $S$ with events $B$.
 The sample space is also partitioned into events $A_1,A_2,A_3...A_n$ which also interset with $B$.
-Theb the marginal probability $P(B)$ is given as
+The the marginal probability $P(B)$ is given as

 $$
 P(B) = \sum_{k=1}^{n} P(B | A_k)